Jon Shields

-Jon Rayborn Shields (born April 30, 1964) is an American former professional football offensive guard who played for the Dallas Cowboys of the National Football League.
-He played college football at Portland State University.
+Jon Rayborn Shields (born April 30, 1964) is an American former professional football player who was an offensive guard for the Dallas Cowboys of the National Football League.
+He played college football for the Portland State Vikings.

-Early years
+Early life

 Shields attended Fort Vancouver High School.
 He accepted a football scholarship from NCAA Division II Portland State University.

 As a sophomore, he was a backup that alternated between the right and left tackle position.
 As a junior, he was named the starter at right tackle.

 As a senior, he received second-team All-Western Football Conference honors.

 Professional career

 Los Angeles Rams (first stint)

 Shields was signed as an undrafted free agent by the Los Angeles Rams after the 1987 NFL draft on April 27.
 He was waived before the start of the season on September 7.

 Dallas Cowboys

 After the NFLPA strike was declared on the third week of the 1987 season, those contests were canceled (reducing the 16 game season to 15) and the NFL decided that the games would be played with replacement players.
 In September, he was signed to be a part of the Dallas replacement team that was given the mock name "Rhinestone Cowboys" by the media.
 He was a backup at right guard during the three strike games and played offensive snaps against the Philadelphia Eagles.
 He was cut on October 20, at the end of the strike.